maplibre/maplibre-gl-js/documents_and_diagrams/README.md

 docker run hello-world
 ```

+## Running the Documentation Server Locally

-Then ensure that you have an up-to-date build (double check if this is necessary):
+Then ensure that you have an up-to-date build:

 ```bash
 npm run build-prod